Jalalabad, Fazilka

-Jalalabad is a city and a municipal council, just outside of Fazilka city in Fazilka district in the Indian state of Punjab.
-It is just 11 km from International India-Pakistan Border.
+Jalalabad (officially known as Parshurampuri as of July 7, 2026) is a city and a municipal council, just outside of Fazilka city in Fazilka district in the Indian state of Punjab.
+It is just 11 km from the India-Pakistan border.
 Famous personalities from Jalalabad include Sukhbir Singh Badal, Shubman Gill and Dr. Rajinder Pal Singh.

 History

 Mamdot Nawabi was created by Qutubuddin Khan in 1800s in the Fazilka district.
 He conquered Mamdot from the Rai of Raikot in 1800s.
-Jalalabad was founded by Nawab of Mamdo as its capital.
-It is named after Nawab Jalaluddin Khan, son of Nawab Qutubuddin Khan, a very rich city in Punjab and known for vast industrial area.
+Jalalabad was founded by the Nawab of Mamdot as its capital.
+It is named after Nawab Jalaluddin Khan, son of Nawab Qutubuddin Khan, and is a very rich city in Punjab known for its vast industrial area.

 Geography

 Jalalabad is a constituency in the Indian state of Punjab.
-The Fazilka district is one of six border districts in Punjab, out of 22 total districts.
+The Fazilka district is one of six border districts in Punjab, out of the 23 overall districts of the state.
 In the Fazilka district, there are three tehsils: Jalalabad West, Fazilka, and Abohar.
 The Pakistani border is around 15 km from Jalalabad.
 Jalalabad has an average elevation of 176 m.